 When Bob and Lynne and I moved into our house in Norfolk we discovered incredible numbers of cockroaches.
 Many of them lived under a cupboard.
 When we turned it over I did a war dance and dispatched many, many little beasts.
 But this was only a small start - we had plenty of them left.

 I found a very large praying mantis a week later.
 I had read that the Chinese released praying mantis in their homes to control bugs.
 So I released my fine large green mantis in our home.

-Pastor Deramis came over to our home one time, bringing his very proper and dignified wife with him.
+Pastor Deramis came over to our home bringing his very proper and dignified wife with him.
 They sat at our kitchen table.
-Mrs. Deramis was clearly a little concerned with being in our less than palatial home, but she was trying hard.
+Mrs. Deramis was clearly a little concerned with being in our less than palatial home but she was trying hard.
 Just then, wouldn’t you know it, Mr. Mantis flew out and landed on Mrs. Deramis shoulder.
 I knocked it from her shoulder.
 She handled it as well as could be expected after I explained that it was just in our home to keep the cockroaches down.

 SHAVING MY HEAD

 |Actually Boot Camp Shot But Close Enough|

 I saw my family during the year.
 They drove down from Chicago.
 I gave my siblings rides on my motorbike and we went to the Outer Banks of North Carolina.
 I also saw my father in North Carolina where he was on a business trip.
 I told him, "Dad, I joined the Marines."
 Oh, no", he said, and sat down on the bed, looking sick.
 "How long?"
 "Four years", I replied.
 "Well, it will probably be all right", he said.
 More about my time in the Marine Corps at: hullingermarine.blogspot.com

 I SAW MORE COMBAT IN NORFOLK THAN I DID IN VIETNAM